ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 {: #objectives}

-- Create a public subnet with frontend servers
-- Create a private subnet with backend servers
+- Understand the infrastructure objects available for virtual private clouds
-- Create virtual server instances in each subnet
+- Learn how to create a virtual private cloud, subnets and server instances
-- Create and configure a bastion host to connect to frontend and backend for maintenance
-- Configure network rules through security groups
+- Know how to apply security groups to secure access to the servers
-- Reserve floating IP addresses to allow inbound and outbound internet traffic

 ## Services used